Château Latour-Martillac Pessac-Léognan blanc 2019 - Grand Cru Classé

 About the wine:

-This warm, ripe wine offers notes of yellow fruit along with an appealing hint of citrus.
-At this stage, barrel aging has imparted spicy and toasty notes, though these will fade as the wine fully integrates.
-Best enjoyed starting in 2024. - Roger Voss
+This warm, ripe wine offers notes of yellow fruit and an appealing hint of citrus.
+At this stage, barrel aging has imparted spices and notes of toast, but these will fade as the wine fully integrates.
+Best enjoyed starting in 2024. — Roger Voss

 James Suckling